FredKSchott/snowpack/docs/04-scripts.md

 - `"build:*": "..."`
   - Pipe any matching file into this CLI command, and write it's output to disk.
   - ex: `"build:js,jsx": "babel --no-babelrc"`
-- `"lint:*": "..."`
-  - Pipe any matching file into this CLI command, and log any errors/output.
-  - ex: `"lint:js": "eslint"`
 - `"lintall:*": "..."`
   - Run a single command once, log any output/errors.
   - Useful for tools like TypeScript that lint multiple files / entire projects at once.